Saudi minister urges caution on oil production levels

 Oil-producing countries face conflicting pressures.
 Raising production before the demand is there risks sending prices lower.
 But lower production levels deprive state budgets of money at a difficult time.

 Russia’s Deputy Prime Minister Alexander Novak sounded a more optimistic tone, saying “the situation has improved” since the March meeting.
 Russia has typically pressed for higher production levels in the face of Saudi restraint.
-One reason is that Russia can balance its state budget at lower oil prices than can the Saudis.
+One reason is that Russia can balance its state budget at lower oil prices than the Saudis can.

-Oil prices rose 1.7% ahead of the meeting to $60.30 per barrel in trading on the New York Mercantile Exchange.
-Brent crude rose 1.8% to $63.89 per barrel.
+Oil prices rose after bin Salman’s comments, trading 2.3% higher on the day at $60.53 per barrel in trading on the New York Mercantile Exchange.
+Brent crude rose 1.9% to $63.95 per barrel.
 OPEC’s production restraint and ongoing economic recovery has helped prices recover from around $48 per barrel for NYMEX crude at the start of the year.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.